 At first glance, Amazon Prime’s video streaming service seems pretty inferior compared to Netflix and Hulu.
 The selection is small and it streams across fewer platforms.
 However, there are a couple of things Prime offers that the others can’t.

-First, $79 per year seems like a lot of money, until you do the math — Paying $7.99 per month for Netflix or Hulu means you’re spending $96 per year on the services.
+First, $79 per year seems like a lot of money, until you do the math: Paying $8.99 and $7.99 per month for Netflix or Hulu means you’re spending $108 and $96, respectively, per year on the services.

 Secondly, membership to Amazon Prime gives you a substantial shipping discount on qualifying Amazon purchases, as well as instant access to thousands of Kindle books.
-The video streaming is really like an additional perk.
+Video streaming is really more an additional perk.

-I would recommend that anyone looking strictly for the best service for streaming movies choose Netflix.
+Anyone should carefully review the benefits of each of these services to pick the best one for him.
+For streaming movies, Netflix has the best selection.
 If you’re more interested in staying up on the latest TV shows, go with Hulu Plus.
-Those who are frequent Amazon shoppers should choose Prime simply for the great deal on shipping, with video streaming as an added bonus.
+Those who are frequent Amazon shoppers should choose Prime simply for the added discounts that will increase its value for you.